Naturally reductive homogeneous $(\alpha,\beta)$-metric spaces: Naturally reductive homogeneous -metric spaces

 for a bi-invariant Riemannian metric on $G$.

 In literature, there are two versions of the definition of naturally reductive Finsler metrics on a manifold.
-The first version has been introduced by the S. Deng and Z. Hou in \cite{DeHo2} and the second one has been introduced by D. Latifi in \cite{Latifi1}.

-\begin{definition}(\cite{DeHo2}, Deng and Hou) A homogeneous manifold $\frac{G}{H}$ with an invariant Finsler metric $F$ is called naturally reductive if there exists an invariant Riemannian metric $\tilde{a}$ on $\frac{G}{H}$ such that $(\frac{G}{H}, \tilde{a})$ is naturally reductive and the connections of $\tilde{a}$ and $F$ coincide. \end{definition} In this definition, they assume that such a metric must be of Berwald type.
+The first version has been introduced by the S. Deng and Z. Hou in \cite{DeHo2} and the second one has been introduced by D. Latifi in \cite{Latifi1}. \begin{definition}(\cite{DeHo2}, Deng and Hou) A homogeneous manifold $\frac{G}{H}$ with an invariant Finsler metric $F$ is called naturally reductive if there exists an invariant Riemannian metric $\tilde{a}$ on $\frac{G}{H}$ such that $(\frac{G}{H}, \tilde{a})$ is naturally reductive and the connections of $\tilde{a}$ and $F$ coincide. \end{definition} In this definition, they assume that such a metric must be of Berwald type. \begin{definition}(\cite{Latifi1}, Latifi) A homogeneous manifold $\frac{G}{H}$ with an invariant Finsler metric $F$ is called naturally reductive if there exists an $Ad(H)$-invariant decomposition $\frak{g} = \frak{h} \oplus \frak{m}$ such that